Leading Up To Surgery

 Will I have large scars to my nose?

-No. the only incision that can be seen is under the nose, which tends to heal very well.
+No. If you are having a 'closed' rhinoplasty, the incisions will be inside of your nostrils and not visible.
+If you are having an 'open' rhinoplasty, the only incision that can be seen is under the nose, which tends to heal very well.

 When can I start exercising again?